DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-02-06-preferencelearning.md

 The report should contain the following elements:

-1. A description of your survey goal, i.e., what do you want to learn from consumers?
+1. A description of your survey goal, i.e., what do you want to learn from your consumer group?
 This could include qualitative goals, and quantitative hypotheses.

 2. A description of design attributes and attribute levels